 In March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a pandemic.
 In the same month, the President of the United States declared a State of National Emergency due to the COVID-19 pandemic.
-Many jurisdictions, in North America (including the United States), Europe and Asia, have adopted or are considering laws, rules, regulations or decrees intended to address the COVID-19 pandemic, including implementing travel restrictions, closing non-essential businesses and/or restricting daily activities.
-In addition, many communities have limited social mobility and gathering.
+The COVID-19 pandemic has resulted in intermittent worldwide government restrictions on the movement of people, goods, and services resulting in increased volatility in and disruptions to global markets.
 To date, there has been no material adverse impact to our business from the COVID-19 pandemic.
 Given the unprecedented and evolving nature of the pandemic, the future impact of these changes and potential changes on the Company and our contractors, consultants, customers, resellers and partners is unknown at this time.
 For example, the demand for our solutions among certain of our provider or payer customers could be impacted in the future, either through reduced transaction volume for solutions by which the Company derives revenue on a per transaction basis or through the delayed closing or signing of new or add-on contracts with customers that are dealing with impacts from the pandemic.